Mini-Pupillage

 Our mini-pupillages last for one single week Monday to Friday.
 However, shorter periods will be considered.

 Yes.
-We provide our mini-pupils with up to £25 per day towards subsistence and the cost of travelling to and from the courts they will be attending during the week.
-This will be via a method of reimbursement administered by the Chambers Administrator.
+We pay up to £25 per day towards the cost of travelling to and from the courts you will be attending during the week.
+This will be via a method of reimbursement administered by the Head of Operations after the conclusion of the mini-pupillage.

 No, our mini-pupillages are not assessed.

-Our mini-pupillages usually take place between May and November.
+In 2026 our mini-pupillages will take place in June and between September and November.

 Our website www.drystone.com is the central source of all our mini-pupillage information.
-Prior to the application window, we advertise our mini-pupillage vacancies and application time-table on our social media channels on Twitter @DrystoneCrime and Linked-In.
+Prior to the application window we may advertise our mini-pupillage vacancies and application time-table on our social media channels on X @DrystoneCrime and Linked-In.
 You may like to follow us on these channels to keep abreast of our latest updates.

 Drystone Chambers covers the full gamut of criminal work.
-The vast majority of our work is in the Crown Court but where availability allows, we will arrange for our mini-pupils to experience some time in the Magistrates Court shadowing our junior barristers in order to obtain a first-hand understanding of real life in the earlier part of a criminal barrister’s practice.
+The vast majority of our work is in the Crown Court but where availability allows, we will arrange for our mini-pupils to experience some time in the Magistrates Court shadowing our pupils and junior members in order to obtain a first-hand understanding of real life in the earlier part of a criminal barrister’s practice.

 There is nothing specific that you need to prepare, but it would be prudent to make yourself familiar with the type of cases that members of Drystone Chambers undertake via our website.
 Our news page is a useful source of information in this regard as are our social media channels.

-No you cannot.
+Absolutely not.
 The role of a mini-pupil is to observe only.
-You will get the opportunity to discuss the case with the barrister afterwards in private.
+All being well, you will have the opportunity to discuss the case with the barrister afterwards in private.

 Barristers are bound by very strict rules about confidentiality and you must not discuss confidential information with anyone other than the barrister who you are with.
 If in doubt ask the barrister.
-You will be required to sign a confidentiality agreement prior to the start of your mini-pupillage.
+You will be required to sign a confidentiality agreement in advance of your mini-pupillage.

 We value feedback on how well we have done and so all mini-pupils are provided with a feedback form at the end of their mini-pupillage to complete and provide comment on their experience, whether positive or negative, as this will help us to review our processes and procedures to ensure the best possible experience for future mini-pupils.